kunstmusik/mapfs/README.md

 # mapfs

-A Clojure library designed to ... well, that part is up to you.
+Use a Clojure map like a filesystem.

 ## Usage

-FIXME
+1. Mount a map using mount or read-fs!
+2. Use shell-like commands to navigate map, create values and "directories" (embeddd maps)

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Steven Yi

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.